Ministry of National Defence (East Germany): Rear Area Services

-The Rear Area Services (Bereich Rückwärtige Dienste), was led by the Chiefs of the area Rear Services (Chefs des Bereiches Rückwärtigen Dienste).
+The Rear Area Services (Bereich Rückwärtige Dienste), was led by the Chiefs of the Rear Area Services (Chefs des Bereiches Rückwärtigen Dienste).

 The heads of the commands and the other governing bodies were usually also titled Deputy Minister of National Defense.

 The MfNV has concluded agreements with almost all other ministries of the so-called GDR secret agreements.
 This agreement marked the prominent position of the NVA.
 Content of these agreements was the preferred treatment of the army in the food issue, to entering and use of forests and open spaces in the GDR.